PC-Admin/blog/michael5collins.com/content/post/a-poor-mans-moosefs-pro/index.md

 ---
-title: "A Poor Man's MooseFS Pro (Vertical Scaling with Ceph RBD)"
+title: "A Poor Man's MooseFS Pro: Vertical Scaling with Ceph RBD"
 description: "A guide on setting up Ceph RBD with Proxmox and using that to give my single MooseFS master node some basic fail over."
 summary: "MooseFS community edition is great, but you don't get the high availability feature of having multiple master nodes that MooseFS Pro enables.
 As a cheaper alternative, I'll be setting up Ceph RBD with Proxmox and using that to give my single master node some basic fail over."
 date: '2024-09-03'